 By the time they pulled into the station, Lu was sick of hearing about Laurel-Anne.
 The Piggly Wiggly episode seemed to be a regular installment in the ongoing fire hall soap opera.
 But at least no one was bugging her and there was no more discussion about medical procedures.

 As Marcus backed the truck into the bay, Reynolds suddenly tensed up.
 While he didn’t express his feelings verbally, Reynolds was extremely chatty in his body language.
 Lu glanced around to see what had annoyed him.
-A tall, lanky man lounged on the cement stoop, soaking up the early spring sun.
+A tall man in jeans and a t-shit lounged on the cement stoop, soaking up the early spring sun.
 He stood as the truck passed him, his face breaking into a genuine smile.
 Lu stared at him, unable to look away.
 The stranger was attractive, but more than that, he exuded charisma.

 “What do you need, Byron?”
 Reynolds’ smile was cold.

 “I have a couple of questions about that fire on Harding Street.
-I got the fax but there’s a discrepancy.”
+I got the report but there’s a discrepancy.”